citiesense/docs/pages/7-City Managers.md

 __How do I embed the map of my city on a website or blog?__

-_On every embeddable Citiesense map, there is a button in the upper right hand corner that says “Embed”.
-To embed this map, click the Embed button, then the “Copy” button to copy the embed code and paste this code into your website or blog_
+_On every embeddable Citiesense map, there is a button in the upper right hand corner that says Embed.
+To embed this map, click the Embed button, then the Copy button to copy the embed code and paste this code into your website or blog_

 __Who can use an enterprise account for a municipality?__